 - Complete a course in high school chemistry or physics with an A or B

 - Attain a high school grade point average of 3.5 or above

 - Earn a composite score of 26 or above on the ACT exam

 - Declare chemistry or physics as the major at UTC

-Eligible majors include all BS Chemistry degrees (including chemistry, biochemistry, and STEM education concentrations) and BS Physics degrees (including physics and biophysics).
-Other science and engineering majors (e.g. chemical engineering, biology, nursing, physical therapy) are also eligible for the Westbrook Scholarship.
-An undergraduate degree in science or engineering is ideal for anyone with an interest in medicine or medically related research, dentistry, pharmacy, forensics, industry, teaching, patent law, environmental issues, materials, or other science and technology related areas.
+While the Westbrook is a merit scholarship, financial need will also be considered during the selection process.
+Eligible majors include all BS Chemistry degrees (including chemistry, biochemistry, and STEM education concentrations) and BS Physics degrees (including physics, biophysics, and STEM education concentrations).
+An undergraduate degree in chemistry or physics is ideal for anyone with an interest in research, medicine, dentistry, pharmacy, forensics, industry, teaching, patent law, environmental issues, materials, or other science and technology related areas.

-A separate “Application for Admission” to the university must be submitted directly to the Office of Admissions at UTC by February 1, 2019.
-The completed Westbrook application (submitted online) and two letters of recommendation (emailed) are due February 15, 2019.
+A separate “Application for Admission” to the university must be submitted directly to the Office of Admissions at UTC by February 1, 2024.
+The completed Westbrook application (submitted online) and two letters of recommendation (emailed) are due mid-February.